sofiamancini/Greenway/business/UserResearch.md

 - We plan to set the default theme of our app to dark mode theme.

 Obervation 5:
-  -Customers are interested in reducing their energy consumption.
+  - Customers are interested in reducing their energy consumption.
-  -In our survey, the highest amount of users suggested that they would like to set energy saving goals.
+  - In our survey, the highest amount of users suggested that they would like to set energy saving goals.
-  -We plan on making the reduction of energy consumption an easily viewable statistic on the main screen.
+  - We plan on making the reduction of energy consumption an easily viewable statistic on the main screen.